Nasif4567/FuelWell-fitness-app/README.md

 ## 🚀 Introduction

-The **React Native Fitness App** is designed to help users stay consistent with their fitness routines.
+The **FuelWell Fitness App** is designed to help users stay consistent with their fitness routines.
 It provides an all-in-one solution to track workouts, log exercises, monitor progress, and stay motivated.

 Built with **React Native**, **TypeScript**, and **Expo**, this app delivers a smooth and fast mobile experience across both Android and iOS devices.